vppillai/h3Docs/apps/firmware_update/readme.md

 The binary elf files which are available in the /src/firmware/Tools/serial_bridge directory are taken from the Serial bridge application which are available in ASF and MPAB Harmony.

+#### Serial Bridge Application for ASF

-For ASF, Serial Bridge applicaition can be imported in the same way how firmware update project is imported.
-Once imported user can build and copy the built elf file to the /src/firmware/Tools/serial_bridge path inside "WINCXXXX_FIRMWARE_UPDATE_PROJECT" directory.
+* For ASF, Serial Bridge applicaition can be imported in the same way how firmware update project is imported.
+* Build the project.
+* Copy the elf binary file to the /src/firmware/Tools/serial_bridge path inside the "WINCXXXX_FIRMWARE_UPDATE_PROJECT" project.

 ![MHC](images/serial_bridge_ASF.png)

+#### Serial Bridge Application for MPLAB Harmony3

-For MPLAB Harmony, Serial bridge applicaiton can be found in the wireless/apps/ path inside harmony repository.
-User can open the project in the MPLABX IDE, build it and copy the elf file to the /src/firmware/Tools/serial_bridge path inside "WINCXXXX_FIRMWARE_UPDATE_PROJECT" directory.
+* For MPLAB Harmony3, Serial bridge applicaiton can be found in the wireless/apps/ path inside harmony repository.
+* Open the project in the MPLABX IDE.
+* Build the project.
+* Copy the elf binary file to the /src/firmware/Tools/serial_bridge path inside the "WINCXXXX_FIRMWARE_UPDATE_PROJECT" project.

 ![MHC](images/serial_bridge_h3.png)

-With these two project user can build the serial bridge binaries and add it in to the /src/firmware/Tools/serial_bridge inside serial bridge application.

 ## Serial Flash Download via Built-in UART